Picking The Right Steel Target Thickness

 • Post author:

-Here's a quick breakdown of the recommended target thicknesses based on the type of firearm you'll be using:
+Here's a quick steel target thicknesses chart based on the type of firearm you'll be using:

 Aimpoint Reddot and steel target